sheep-feeding

-What is Barber’s Pole Worm?
+What is a Barber’s Pole Worm?

 Impacts

-Worm burdens caused by barber’s pole worm can build up relatively quickly in affected sheep due to the fact they have a relatively short life cycle and produce many eggs compared with other roundworms.
+Worm burdens caused by barber’s pole worm can build up relatively quickly in affected animals due to the fact they have a relatively short life cycle and produce many eggs compared with other roundworms.

 Heavily infected sheep can lose up to 250mL of blood (5-10% blood volume) per day.
 The biggest impact barber’s pole worm has is death of affected sheep.
 There is often little in the way of sub-clinical production effects.